National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/research-story.md

 {Should we use 2nd person or 3rd person?}

-Onboarding {#story-person}
+Onboarding {#sec-story-onboarding}
 ----------------------------------------------

 The startup costs are more expensive for an N3C investigation compared to most, but the incremental costs are cheaper.
-Even with strong institutional support, the DUA will take several months in legal and administrative channels.
-Yet after clearing that first (tall) hurdle for your site, each specific project takes only a few days to be processed by the N3C staff.
-That's a remarkably short time for scale of available data.
-It's likely quicker than initiating a project based on a single EMR from your site --much less EMRs from 70+ sites.
+Even with strong institutional support, the university's agreement with the NIH takes several months in legal and administrative channels.
+Yet after clearing that first (tall) hurdle for your site, each specific project takes only a week or two to be processed by the N3C staff.
+That's a remarkably short time considering the scale of available data.
+It's likely quicker than initiating a project based on a single EMR from your site --much quicker than EMRs from 70+ sites.

 :::{.callout-note icon=false}
-## Voice of ~~Bill Kurtis~~
+## Voice of someone liek Bill Kurtis, but without the connotation of murder

-The next afternoon you are chatting with your institution's Navigator.
+The next afternoon you are chatting with your institution's Navigator.^[This role may be called something differently at your Institution; the roles are defined below in @sec-story-team.]
 She organized the local N3C presentation and invited any interested attendees to contact her.
 :::

 ::: {.callout-tip appearance="simple" icon=true}